Generating Literal and Implied Subquestions to Fact-check Complex Claims: Dataset Collection

 This process gives rise to both \textbf{literal questions}, which follow directly from the claim, and \textbf{implied questions}, which are not necessarily as easy to predict from the claim itself.
 These are not attributes labeled by the annotators, but instead labels the authors assign post-hoc (described in Section~\ref{sec:decomposition-comparison}).

-Tracing the thought process of professional fact-checkers requires careful reading.
-Thus, instead of using crowdsourcing platforms with limited quality control, we recruit 8 workers with experience in literature or politics from the freelancing platform Upwork.\footnote{\url{https://www.upwork.com/}} We pay the annotators \$1.75 per claim, which translates to around \$30/hour.\footnote{We asked the workers to report their speeds at the end of the task and found their actual hourly rates ranged between \$18 and \$50 per hour.} Each annotator labeled an initial batch of articles and we provided feedback on their annotation.
-We communicated with annotators during the process.
+We recruit 8 workers with experience in literature or politics from the freelancing platform Upwork to conduct the annotation.
 Appendix~\ref{sec:question-annotation-workflow} includes details about the hiring process, workflow, as well as instructions and the UI.

-\paragraph{Dataset statistics and inter-annotator agreement} Table~\ref{tab:dataset-statistics} shows the basic statistics of the collected dataset.
+\paragraph{Dataset statistics and inter-annotator agreement} Table~\ref{tab:dataset-statistics} shows the statistics of our dataset.
 We collect two sets of annotations per claim to improve subquestion coverage.
 We collect a total of 6,555 subquestions for 1,200 claims.
 Most of the questions arise from the justification and most of the questions can be answered by the justification.
 In addition, we randomly sample 50 claims from the validation set for our human evaluation in the rest of this paper.
 We name this set \textbf{Validation-sub}.

-Comparing sets of subquestions from different annotators is a nontrivial process: two annotators may choose both different phrasings of individual questions and even different decompositions of the same claim that end up targeting the same pieces of information via different questions.
-Thus, we manually compare two sets of annotations to judge inter-annotator agreement: given two sets of subquestions on the same claim, the task is to identify questions for which the semantics are not expressed by the other question \emph{set}.
-If no questions are selected, it means that the two annotators show strong agreement on what should be captured in subquestions (even if their question phrasing and breakdown are different).
+Comparing sets of subquestions from different annotators is nontrivial: two annotators may choose different phrasings of individual questions and even different decompositions of the same claim that end up targeting the same pieces of information.
+Thus, we (the authors) manually compare two sets of annotations to judge inter-annotator agreement: given two sets of subquestions on the same claim, the task is to identify questions for which the semantics are not expressed by the other question \emph{set}.
+If no questions are selected, it means that the two annotators show strong agreement on what should be captured in subquestions.
+Example annotations are shown in Appendix~\ref{sec:inter-annotator-agreement-example}.